binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter8.md

 There are two NTP packages to discuss.

-1. **ntpdate** is a programme that sets the date on a scheduled occurance via chron, an end user running it manually, or some other means.
+1. **ntpdate** is a programme that sets the date on a scheduled occurrence via chron, an end user running it manually, or by some other means.
 Ntpdate has been [deprecated](http://support.ntp.org/bin/view/Dev/DeprecatingNtpdate) for several years now.
 The functionality that ntpdate offered is now provided by the ntp daemon.
 Running `ntp -q` will run ntp, set the time and exit as soon as it has.
 This functionality mimics how ntpdate is used, the upstream NTP server must be specified either in the `/etc/ntp.conf` file or overridden by placing it immeiatly after the `-q` option if running manually.
 2. **ntpd** or just ntp, is a daemon that continuously monitors and updates the system time with an upstream NTP server specified in the local systems
 `/etc/ntp.conf`